-The FASB's new leases standard Accounting Standard Update ("ASU") 2016-02 Leases (Topic 842) was issued on February 25, 2016 and is intended to improve financial reporting about leasing transactions.
-The standard affects all companies and other organizations that lease assets such as real estate, airplanes, and manufacturing equipment.
-The standard will require organizations that lease assets referred to as "Lessees" to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
+The Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2016-02 Leases (Topic 842) on February 25, 2016 and is intended to improve financial reporting on leasing transactions.
+The update affects all companies and other organizations that lease assets such as real estate, airplanes, and manufacturing equipment.
+The amendments will require lessees to recognize on the balance sheet the assets and liabilities for the rights and obligations created by their lease agreements.
 An organization is to provide disclosures designed to enable users of financial statements to understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements concerning additional information about the amounts recorded in the financial statements.
 Under the new guidance, a lessee will be required to recognize assets and liabilities for leases with lease terms of more than 12 months.
-Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
-However, unlike current GAAP which requires only capital leases to be recognized on the balance sheet, the new standard will require both types of leases (i.e. operating and finance) to be recognized on the balance sheet.
-The FASB lessee accounting model will continue to account for both types of leases.
-The finance lease will be accounted for in a manner similar to operating leases under existing GAAP, except that lessees will recognize a lease liability and a lease asset for all of those leases.
+Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee will depend primarily on its classification as a finance or operating lease.
+However, unlike current GAAP, which requires only capital leases to be recognized on the balance sheet.
+The lessee accounting model prescribed by the update will require a finance lease to be accounted for in substantially the same manner as capital leases under existing GAAP.
+An operating lease will be accounted for in a manner similar to operating leases under existing GAAP, except that lessees will recognize a lease liability and a right-of-use asset on the balance sheet during the lease term.